szubalii/leviat-data-and-analytics/wiki/Delta-Processing.md

+# Delta Processing

+This section describes the process of processing of delta in the base layer and the edw layer.

-# High Level Process
+## High Level Process

+The high-level process of handling delta is as follows:
 1. Get delta entity batch activities

    Calculate for each delta entity, which delta parquet files need to be processed.
 Processing can include any of the activities from [Entity Batch Activities](#entity-batch-activities).
-Based on logging data in the Orchestration DB, a stored procedure calculates which activities for each delta parquet file for each delta entity is required.
+Based on logged data in the Orchestration DB, a stored procedure calculates which activities for each delta parquet file for each delta entity is required.
 1. Process each delta entity

    1. Get the delta entity file name batch activities